juholehtimaki/node-project/README.md

 # School project
-Basic node.js app that uses express for routing, mongodb, mongoose for validation and handlebars for templates.
+### Features
+-Node.js for backend
+-Express for routing
+-MongoDB
+-Mongoose for validation
+-Handlebars for templates
+-Mocha for unit tests

 ### The project structure